 Using Docker

-This short guide should be viewed as a companion to the DAFNI Model preparation guide.
-You can also find several useful guides, and the docker manual, on the docker webpage.
+This short guide should be viewed as a companion to the DAFNI Model preparation guide and the DAFNI model definition guide.
+You can also find several useful guides on the internet, as well as the Docker manual.
+One thing to note, is that Docker and Docker Desktop are not the same thing (it's really docker itself we want).

 Docker : A Quick Guide